Who is BestStart?

 “We consider it a privilege to have a role in the lives of the children entrusted to us.
 We undertake to provide the best environment in which your child can grow and develop.”

 - We are licensed to educate and care for a maximum of 15,000 full time children daily – 18,000 families use BestStart services annually.

-- We run teacher:child ratios of 1:4 for under 2’s, and 1:8 for over 2’s.
-Many centres have additional staffing to meet specific needs and allow ample time for teachers to prepare for lessons and develop children’s individual portfolios.
-MOE regulations are 1:5 and 1:10 respectively.
+- Our teacher to child ratios are low with many centres with additional staff to meet specific needs.
+This also allows ample time for teachers to prepare for lessons and develop children’s individual portfolios.
+MoE regulations for ratios are 1:5 and 1:10 respectively.